nextcloud/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 In certain environments it is desired to have a read-only configuration file.

-When this switch is set to ``true`` Nextcloud will not verify whether the configuration is writable.
-However, it will not be possible to configure all options via the Web interface.
-Furthermore, when updating Nextcloud it is required to make the configuration file writable again for the update process.
+When this switch is set to ``true``, writing to the configuration file will be prevented.
+Therefore, it will not be possible to configure all options via the Web interface.
+Furthermore, when updating Nextcloud it is required to make the configuration file writable again for the update process and to set this switch to ``false``.

 Defaults to ``false``